-Note: This class is a NATIONAL FIRE ACADEMY Class (R870, F452 or W452) Credit Recommendation: In the lower division baccalaureate/associate degree category,
+Note: This class is a NATIONAL FIRE ACADEMY Class (R870, F452 or W452) Credit Recommendation: In the lower division baccalaureate/associate degree category, 1 semester hour in Fire Science.

 FIRST AID/ CPR

 American Heart Association

 Objective: This is a course that teaches a variety of skills including one- and two-rescuer CPR, use of AEDs, resuscitation masks and bag-valve masks for ventilating victims, and how to respond in special rescue situations such as drowning.